PCsat-1 in orbit since 2001

 trying every pass.
 The conventional SAREX robot recorded over 1300 successful

 packet contacts for 561 different stations with 146 successful two-way

 contacts.
 We believe that APRS makes a good real-time display for schools

 involved in SAREX activity with the shuttle as shown below.

 As noted above, APRS is available for most platforms and systems.
-The original was APRSdos and it still runs on ANY old PC even without windows. download the latest APRSxxx.ZIP from TAPR.
-For best maps for your area also get the Xmapxx.zip file for your area.
-Then be sure to use PKUNZIP -d when you unzip these files into your APRS directory.
+The original was APRSdos that ran on ANY old PC even without windows. download it (now obsolete).

 What should we do next?

 Here are my suggestions for an external ISS amateur radio kitchen sink payload that will have muiltiple uplinks and multiple downlinks.
 One assumes we will use the 2m band as the primary DONWLINK band (for maximum visibility by low-tech users)